Roopa3antony/simple-keras-/README.md

-# simple-keras-
+# Total Earning prediction for video games
-A simple keras program
+This is a simple beginner level keras model for predicting the Total Earnings for various Video Games.